dport96/ITM352/morea/130.Assignment1/experience-Assignment1_alt.md

 a.
 No quantities were selected (i.e. all quantities are 0)
 b.
 A non-negative integer is input as a quantity
 c.
-A quantity input for an item exceeds the quantity available for that item
+A quantity input for an item exceeds the total sold for that item

 _Example_ :

 For the cell phone example, you should make sure that the customer entered valid quantities in the quantity boxes for each item # (1 to 5) or anything at all.
 If the customer entered -2.3 for item #1, you might display "Please input a non-negative integer" and enable the customer to re-enter number.

-(6) Once you have ensured the customer has entered valid data on the server, you then update the inventory (quantity available) for the items purchased and display the purchase information in an invoice.
+(6) Once you have ensured the customer has entered valid data on the server, you then update the total sold for the items purchased and display the purchase information in an invoice.
 Don't forget to include tax and shipping if necessary.
 But specify that the tax and/or shipping are unique to the order (don't just use a fixed shipping cost for any purchase).
 All output should be properly formatted (e.g. if there was a dollar amount such as $125.39 it should have two decimal points and a dollar sign).

 _Example_ :